onsip/SIP.js/docs/core/sip.js.servertransaction.md

 |  --- | --- | --- |
 |  [receiveRequest(request)](./sip.js.servertransaction.receiverequest.md) |  | Receive incoming requests from the transport which match this transaction. |
 |  [receiveResponse(statusCode, response)](./sip.js.servertransaction.receiveresponse.md) |  | Receive outgoing responses to this request from the transaction user.
 Responses will be delivered to the transport as necessary. |

-## Remarks

-The server transaction is responsible for the delivery of requests to the TU and the reliable transmission of responses.
-It accomplishes this through a state machine.
-Server transactions are created by the core when a request is received, and transaction handling is desired for that request (this is not always the case). https://tools.ietf.org/html/rfc3261\#section-17.2